1970–71 Challenge Cup: Final

 The final was played on Saturday 15 May 1971, where Leigh beat Leeds 24-7 at Wembley in front of a crowd of 85,514.

 The winner of the Lance Todd Trophy was Leigh's captain-coach, Alex Murphy who was stretchered off after a clash with Leeds player, Syd Hynes.
 For his part in the "clash", Hynes was sent off, and became the first player to be sent-off in a Challenge Cup final after the headbutt on Leigh's Murphy.

 This was Leigh's second Cup final win in two final appearances.
-To date it was also their last appearance in a Challenge Cup final.
+It was their last appearance in a Challenge Cup final until 2023.